abhi3700/toe_contracts/README.md

 ### CARES
 * Customer Service Partners which are associated with the platform for doing the work assigned to them.
+* Register & self-verify company validator account - `bhubtoeinval` as validator.
-* The initial partners will be validated/verified by the Company itself.
+* The initial partners like `toepar111111`,... will be validated/verified by the Company itself.
 The concerned account - `bhubtoeinval`
 * And these partners will further verify the drivers/commuters & eventually other new partners.
-Then this action - `compvbvdator` will be __DEPRECATED__.
+Then this action - `compvbvdator` will be __DEPRECATED__ & the `bhubtoeinval` will be removed from the `users` table.
 * Their works:
 	- verify/blacklist the drivers (more strictly), commuters
 	- attend to issues raised by drivers, commuters